lxnt/SDL_pnglite/README.rst

 Everything that's less than 8 bits is expanded to 8 bits.

 16 bit per channel images are not supported.

+Reason for not supporting: SDL does not support 16bit depth anyway, and the possible colorkey becomes ambigous.

 PNG color types and transparency: